robin277t/CV/README.md

 ### Grain, 2016 - 2022, London
 #### Co-Founder

-*Design and sustainable furniture brand, creating products for the circular economy using novel, tech-enabled on-demand manufacturing. grain.co.uk'*'*
+*Design and sustainable furniture brand, creating products for the circular economy using novel, tech-enabled on-demand manufacturing. grain.co.uk* *

 - Co-founded with a friend in 2016.
 Ran operations, technology, product and research.